What is a Non-Reactive Pan and Cookware?

 As previously mentioned, reactive cookware isn’t necessarily a bad option.
 They are actually useful in many situations.
 However, they are not a good choice when you are trying to cook foods at high temperatures or anything spicy or acidic.

-For example, if you are slow-cooking special spaghetti pasta sauces, using a reactive pot is going to leave a metallic flavor, making your sauce taste off.
+For example, if you are slow-cooking special spaghetti pasta sauces, using a reactive pot is going to leave a metallic flavor, making your tomato sauce taste off.

 This usually occurs over a period of time and shouldn’t leave a noticeable reaction for quick and simple warm-ups.
 However, anything with a delicate flavor or a more acidic side should be cooked in a non-reactive product.

-Non Reactive vs Reactive
+Non-Reactive vs Reactive

 Reactive and nonreactive pans refer to how the surface of certain types of cookware reacts when particular types of acidic food have a chemical reaction.
 This reaction changes the taste of the food.